nikomatsakis/rustnation-24/index.md

 * Tomaka's [A look back at asynchronous Rust](https://tomaka.medium.com/a-look-back-at-asynchronous-rust-d54d63934a1c)

 .left[.citation[Remember, you can slides at `https://nikomatsakis.github.io/rustnation-24/` and from there you can click the links]]

+???

+I won't go into details but here are some great resources to read more, if you're interested.

 ---